Dung24-6/Dung24-6/README.md

 _**If it is not right do not do it; if it is not true do not say it.**_

 Marcus Aurelius

+_**Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more**_

+Tony Robbins